canonical/canonicalwebteam.discourse/README.md

-# canonicalwebteam.discourse
+# canonicalwebteam.docs

-Flask extension to integrate discourse generated to docs to your website.
+Flask extension to integrate discourse content generated to docs to your website.